Venidium-Network/venidium-evm-node/README.md

 ### Operate the node

 1. Open a terminal window, type `cd ` and make sure that you leave a space after the command (don't press enter yet)
-1. Drag-n-drop the `venidium-evm-node` folder on the terminal window and press enter
+1. Drag-n-drop the `nodes` folder on the terminal window and press enter

 To start the node type `./run_all.sh` in the terminal and press enter.